How to Prevent Fires from Starting in the Workplace

 In June 2018, a fire broke out at the London-based food manufacturer UK Snacks Ltd. Most of their warehouse was destroyed.
 120 firefighters and 20 engines responded to the blaze and took several hours to extinguish it.
 Unfortunately, with around 22,000 fires at non-residential properties breaking out annually, UK Snacks Ltd are not alone.

 When fires break out in workplaces, the losses can be huge.
 Property damage is the most common consequence, leading to loss of earnings, stock and equipment.
-Once a building has fire damage, it can be a significant amount of time before it's safe to work in again.
+Once a building has fire damage, it can be a significant amount of time before it's safe to work in it again.
 The worst cases can cause severe injuries and even deaths; in the 2013-2014 period, 17 fatalities were recorded as a result of fires that started in non-residential buildings.

 Thankfully, there's plenty that can be done to minimise the risk of a fire breaking out in your workplace.

 Where possible, clutter should be kept to a minimum.
 This is particularly true of materials that can become fuel for a fire such as paper, card or flammable substances.
 Where these need to be stored for an extended period of time, they need to be kept away from anything that could cause a spark and ignite them.

 Kitchen areas require particular attention.
 Just as in the main working areas, kitchens need to be kept clean and clear from obstructions that might prevent workers leaving promptly in case of an emergency.
 Appliances such as microwaves should be cleaned regularly and kept to a good standard of maintenance, just as computer equipment and factory machinery should be.

 Routes to fire exits should always be kept clear.